LimeChain/goscale/README.md

 # Implementation of SCALE codec in Go compatible with a Tinygo based toolchain

-The SCALE types in Go are represented by a set of custom-defined types that implement the `Encode` method.
+The SCALE types in Go are represented by a set of custom-defined types that implement the `Encodable` interface.
 There is also a `Decode` function for each type and the type to which data should be decoded is inferred by the context (not self-contained in the encoded data).

 ## [Boolean](https://github.com/LimeChain/goscale/blob/master/boolean.go)